leseunivers/leseunivers.github.io/_posts/2024-02-07-einstein-equation.md

 title: "Einstein's Equation"
 ---

 “If A is success in life,” Einstein replied, “I should say the formula is A=X+Y+Z, X being work and Y being play.”
-“And what,” Samuel asked, “is Z?”
+“And what is Z?”
+Samuel asked.

-“That,” he answered, “is keeping your mouth shut.”
+“That is keeping your mouth shut.”
+He answered.